pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/4_adding_new_polls/instructions.md

 Read, write... you're still missing `create`!

-Let's add new polls and see how the converters you added previously on `_pollsRef` will make this step easy and clean.
+Now it's time to add new polls and see how the converters you added previously on `_pollsRef` will make this step easy and clean.

 Before going further, 2 new widgets has been added to help you in this step:
-- Line `200`: `CreatePollButton` a custom button design with `onTap` callback.
+- `CreatePollButton` a custom button design with `onTap` callback.
-- Line `236`: `NewPollSheet` a new page designed to create polls, with `onSave` callback that returns a new `Poll` object if all fields are valid.
+- `NewPollSheet` a new page designed to create polls, with `onSave` callback that returns a new `Poll` object if all fields are valid.

 ## Call `add` on `_pollsRef`

-Go to `TODO(1)`, and let's add the new poll to the database:
+Go to `TODO(1)`, and add the new poll to the database:

 ```dart
 Future<void> createPoll(Poll poll) async {